Ngāruawāhia: Listed buildings

 Category 1 Turangawaewae House built in 1912–1919 as Te Kauhanganui building in a fusion of Arts and Crafts and traditional Māori styles;

 Category 2 – Band Rotunda, Delta Tavern, Doctor's House, former bakery, former Flourmill Store, former Māori pā – Puke i Ahua, Grant's Chambers, 13 Lower Waikato Esplanade, 2 Old Taupiri Rd, Pioneer Gun Turret, Riverdale, St Paul's Church, War Memorial.

 Community

-Māori King Movement
+Māori King movement

 Ngāruawāhia is home to the Kīngitanga.
-The first Māori King, Pōtatau Te Wherowhero, was crowned at Ngāruawāhia in 1858 and was living there when he died two years later.
-The current Māori King is Tūheitia Paki; he obtained the throne at Tūrangawaewae Marae immediately following his mother's passing in 2006.
+The first Māori king, Pōtatau Te Wherowhero, was crowned at Ngāruawāhia in 1858 and was living there when he died two years later.
+The current Māori queen is Nga wai hono i te po; she obtained the throne at Tūrangawaewae Marae following the death of her father in 2024.

 Marae

 Ngāruawāhia has two marae affiliated with the Waikato Tainui hapū of Ngāti Mahuta and Ngāti Te Weehi: Tūrangawaewae and its Mahinaarangi or Turongo meeting house, and Waikeri-Tangirau Marae.

 Tribal Huk

 A local gang is Tribal Huk, who have been seen as heroes by the community for providing lunches to schoolchildren in Ngāruawāhia, Hamilton and Huntly.
 In particular, they have been known for making sandwiches, which earned them the nickname "Sandwich Gang".

 In October 2016, Tribal Huk president Jamie Pink started a movement against methamphetamine, known in New Zealand as "P".
 Waikato District Mayor Allan Sanson supported Pink's message to Ngāruawāhia methamphetamine dealers to either leave the town within 24 hours or "visits" would begin.

 The demand was also supported by members of the community who had gathered at a local meeting.
 According to a gang source, Ngāruawāhia became P free, but the Police Association stated that there was no evidence that P dealers had left Ngāruawāhia.
 There is additionally concern Pink has damaged the work that Tribal Huk did feeding a thousand Waikato schoolchildren.

 In November 2016, another community meeting was held.
 Pink was not present.